plandem/xlsx/docs/src/guide/hyperlinks.md

 ### String hyperlink
 As was shown, the simplest way to add hyperlink is to use string version.
 At the same time, that version is quite limited - valid format should be used and you can't set tooltips, styles and etc.
 :::tip
-Library supports same format as Excel's `HYPERLINK` function and will try to autodetect type of hyperlink (email, file, website and etc) to validate it later.
+Xlsx2Go supports same format as Excel's `HYPERLINK` function and will try to autodetect type of hyperlink (email, file, website and etc) to validate it later.

 Check [Excel Hyperlink]( https://support.office.com/en-us/article/hyperlink-function-333c7ce6-c5ae-4164-9c47-7de9b76f577f) for more information.
 :::